Discover 7 Little-Known Subway Tile Facts

 When you think of subway tile, the classic horizontal "brick" layout likely comes to mind.
 However, the versatility of subway tile allows for much more creativity in its arrangement.
 Did you know that you can install subway tiles vertically, or even in intricate patterns like herringbone or a geometric L-shape?
 These alternative layouts can dramatically alter the visual dynamics of a space, offering fresh and modern takes on the traditional subway tile look.

 Subway tile, a beloved staple in the design world, carries a history as rich and layered as its applications in modern interiors.
 From its origins beneath the bustling streets of Manhattan to its evolution into a symbol of cleanliness and simplicity, subway tile has transcended its utilitarian roots to become a versatile element in various spaces.
-Whether it's the classic gleam of ceramic in a kitchen backsplash or the textured elegance of porcelain in a bathroom, the adaptability of subway tile continues to make it a favorite among designers and homeowners alike.
+Whether it's the classic gleam of ceramic in a kitchen backsplash or the textured elegance of porcelain in a bathroom, the adaptability of subway tile continues to make it a favorite.
 As we've explored its diverse patterns, materials, and uses, it's clear that the humble subway tile offers endless possibilities for creative and functional expression in both residential and commercial environments.

 Frequently Asked Questions